 Some people rush to the emergency room thinking it is an infection, and are often treated as such because the symptoms are similar, but when there is no improvement they are then often referred to a specialist and this often ends up being the diagnosis.

 “To treat the inflammatory aspects and crystals that are causing the symptoms, we generally prescribe oral steroids if multiple joints are involved or a localized steroid injection if just one joint is affected.
-There are also several anti-gout medications that can be a part of long-term management,” says Dr. Newsum.
+Several anti-gout medications can be a part of long-term management,” says Dr. Newsum.

 Here’s What to Do if You Have Wrist Pain